Visitor conditions

 g. to bring, in the opinion of an official of the museum recognizable as such, dangerous objects or substances with them.
 These can be delivered at a location to be designated by the museum.

-h.
-Make open fire or move with fire.
+h. to ,ake open fire or move with fire.
 Fire is only made and maintained under the guidance of museum staff at designated fire places.

 Article 3.4